-The arguments are explained above, except for -J-add-opens=jdk.compiler/com.sun.tools.javac.comp=ALL-UNNAMED which opens the jdk.compiler/com.sun.tools.java.comp package.
-This is required because the Checker Framework reflectively accesses private members of this package.
+The arguments are explained above, except for two of them:.

+- 1. -J-add-opens=jdk.compiler/com.sun.tools.javac.comp=ALL-UNNAMED which opens the jdk.compiler/com.sun.tools package.
+This is required because the Checker Framework reflectively accesses private members of this package. - 2. -J-add-exports=...=ALL-UNNAMED which exports the listed packages.
+This is required with JDK 16+ because the Checker Framework accesses non-exported members of these packages.
+(These are also required with JDK 11 if -illegal-access is set to deny.)